pchemguy/spec-kit/templates/commands/checklist.md

 Generate the checklist following the canonical template in `templates/checklist-template.md` for title, meta section, category headings, and ID formatting.

-### 8. Report
+### 8. Reporting

+Output

-Output full path to checklist file, item count, and summarize whether the run created a new file or appended to an existing one.
+- full checklist file path, indicating whether the run created a new checklist file or appended to an existing one

-Summarize:
+- number of created checklist items
+- summary
     - Focus areas selected
     - Depth level
     - Actor/timing
     - Any explicit user-specified must-have items incorporated

-**Important**: Each `/speckit.checklist` command invocation uses a short, descriptive checklist filename and either creates a new file or appends to an existing one.
-This allows:

-- Multiple checklists of different types (e.g., `ux.md`, `test.md`, `security.md`)
-- Simple, memorable filenames that indicate checklist purpose
-- Easy identification and navigation in the `checklists/` folder

-To avoid clutter, use descriptive types and clean up obsolete checklists when done.

 ## Example Checklist Types & Sample Items